 The current population of Europe is nearly 740 million strong, divided among fifty different countries.
 Of those fifty, twenty-eight countries comprise the European Union.
 With so much business being conducted internationally these days, translating your website to one of the most frequently spoken languages in Europe can certainly give you a leg up on the competition.
-But there are 24 officially recognized languages in the European Union, so which ones would you be wise to brush up on?
+But there are 24 officially recognized languages in European, so which ones would you be wise to brush up on?

 1. GERMAN – 16% OF THE POPULATION

 German is the first language of around 95 million people across the globe, although it’s mostly concentrated throughout Europe.
 It’s the official language of Germany, Austria, Belgium and it’s one of four official languages in Switzerland.
 It’s the most commonly spoken first language in the European Union and the fourth most frequently learned the second language in the United States, following Spanish, French and American Sign Language.
 Germany happens to be one of the fastest-growing e-commerce markets in the EU, making its consideration especially important for those looking to branch out with localized content.

 2. ENGLISH – 13% OF THE POPULATION

 English and Italian tied with 13% of the population speaking both of these languages in Europe.
 However, we gave the second-place spot to English as it’s also the second most widely spoken language in the entire world.
 English is a language of West Germanic origin that was initially spoken in early medieval England.

 It used to be very similar to Frisian, which is a specific language that is still used in some regions of The Netherlands, Germany, and Denmark today.
 But the English vocabulary has strayed far from its roots, having been greatly influenced by Latin and Romance languages.
 English is the most commonly used language in many countries, including the United States, the United Kingdom, Canada, Australia, Ireland, New Zealand and some regions of Africa, South Asia, and the Caribbean.
 It’s also one of the official languages in at least 60 other sovereign states.